Wilt/three.js_triangulation/README.md

 The library comes with an adapter which can make it easy to switch between the different triangulation libraries inside your project.
 The implementation is simple.
 The adapter has two public methods:

-1) `setLibrary` - sets the library to the library you want to use.
-The available libraries are in an object called `libraries`.
-So to set earcut as your library: `THREE.Triangulation.setLibrary( THREE.Triangulation.libraries.earcut );` (or  simply use the string 'earcut')
+1. `setLibrary` - sets the library to the library you want to use.
+  * The available libraries are in an object called `libraries`.
+So to set earcut as your library: `THREE.Triangulation.setLibrary( THREE.Triangulation.libraries.earcut );` (or  simply use the string `'earcut'`).

-2) `setTimer` - sets the timer on/off.
-The timer will output the time that was needed to perform the triangulation operations inside the console giving you valuable feedback on the performance of the chosen library.
+2. `setTimer` - sets the timer on/off.
+  * The timer will output the time that was needed to perform the triangulation operations inside the console giving you valuable feedback on the performance of the chosen library.

 ### Viewers ###